GitauHarrison/notes/linode/deploy_on_linode.md

 # Deploy to Linode Servers

-During this tutorial, I will walk you through the steps you can follow to deploy your flask application on Linode servers.
+In this tutorial, I will walk you through the steps you can follow to deploy your flask application on Linode servers.
 For your reference, these are the topics I am going to discuss:

 1. [Deploy your flask app on Linode](/linode/deploy_on_linode.md)
 2. [Buy a domain name for your deployed application](/linode/buy_domain.md)